itsmuntadhar/Maisie/README.md

 # Aim

-Collect senors' data then save them in database to review later.
+Collect sensors' data then save them in database to review later.

 # Creator